massimocaprinali/cloud-foundry-public/autoscaling_migration.md

     Refer to [legacy Auto-Scaling policy JSON specification][legacy_autoscaling_policy] and [App Autoscaler policy JSON specification][autoscaling_policy] for the detailed policy format.

-2. Unbind the legacy service instance from your application with Cloud Foundry Command Line tool:
+2. Unbind the legacy service instance from your app with Cloud Foundry Command Line tool:

    ```
    ibmcloud cf unbind-service <YOUR_APP> <YOUR_SERVICE_INSTANCE>